-This, at first glance, is one of the minor Instagram mistakes, yet it could still cost you the lion share of your sales.
+This, at first glance, is one of the minor Instagram mistakes, yet it could still cost you the lion’s share of your sales.
 If you don’t include a link to your website in bio, followers will have nowhere to go after they decided to make some purchases.

 Growth Tip: If your link is still missing, stop reading this article and add a link to your profile bio RIGHT NOW.
 Otherwise, this little detail will slip your mind again.

-4. Neglect Instagram Stories and IGTV
+4. Neglect Instagram Stories and Reels

-5. Don’t Involve Influencers
+5. Not Involving Influencers

 Growth Tip: Collaborate only with those influencers who have a direct relation to the industry you operate in.
 For example, if you run a healthy snack online shop, don’t ask celebrities that constantly post stories from McDonald’s and KFC to advertise your goods.
 Instead, choose among popular fitness models, diet consultants, eco-activists, and brands from the associated fields like fitness clubs, vegetarian cafes, etc.

-6. Run Mis-Targeted Contests
+6. Running Mis-Targeted Contests

-There are tons of “follow us and claim your prize” contests across the Instagram.
+There are tons of “follow us and claim your prize” contests across Instagram.
 But are they really effective in the long term?

 Contests with simple actions required to participate may attract thousands of people in just a few days, but most of them will leave after you announce the winner.
 Moreover, such contests end up mis-targeting your audience.
 A vast majority of users join them just to try their luck.
-They are not really interested in your product, only seeking some freebies to collect.
+They are not really interested in your product–only seeking some freebies to collect.

-Growth Tip: To achieve a long-term growth, you need to think out a bit more tricky rules for your contests.
+Growth Tip: To achieve long-term growth, you need to think out a bit more tricky rules for your contests.
 Using our aforementioned example of a sneaker studio, you can assign your followers to create a look involving their favorite Nike sneakers tagging your brand afterwards in addition to following your page.
 The winner might be chosen not through a random number generator, but by some sports fashion influencers, celebrities, etc. Only those who truly want to get an extra pair of sneakers will take effort to win this contest.